rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-017/index.md

 [![Dotrix in December](dotrix-in-december.gif)][dotrix-video]

-Last month [Dotrix] got a major features boost that made the engine ready for 3D games development.
+Last month [Dotrix] got a major feature boost that made the engine ready for 3D games development.
 To demonstrate the features, the [demo example][dotrix-demo] was turned into an all-in-one proof-of-concept application.
 You can see the full version on [YouTube][dotrix-video].